Snowfork/snowbridge/ethereum/README.md

 # Start testing environment if it's not already running
 truffle develop

-# Test application gas expenditures
+# In a new terminal, test application gas expenditures
 truffle test test/test_gas.js

 # Run all tests